Access Scholarship for Students who are Care Leavers from Australian State or Foster Care - Direct

 - be a current Swinburne student and be commencing in your course in 2021 (Semester 1 or Semester 2)

 - Be of care leaver background; you must provide evidence the you have been in: foster, kinship, residential or permanent care.
 Examples can include a formal letter confirming that you have been in care, or perhaps a copy of a court order.

 - Provide evidence of financial hardship and low-socio economic status.
 Examples can include: evidence of Centrelink, Job Keeper or a copy of your most recent tax return.
 A health care card because of low income would also be acceptable.

 Please note: Previous recipients of any type of Swinburne University ACCESS (Equity) Scholarship are not eligible to apply for any other Swinburne University ACCESS (Equity) Scholarship.

 This scholarship is valued at $5,000 for one year only to assist with study costs.

 All scholarships offered by Swinburne are governed by a set of conditions.
 Please visit our Scholarship Conditions page for further information.

-Scholarships & Orientation, Student Administration and Library Services
+Fees & Scholarships, Student Administration and Library Services